-These four macro questions seek to help you rediscover yourself and your career journey.
-Even after completing this exercise, take time to regularly reflect on your progress and career to further tweak and perfect your plans.
-Lastly, keep in mind that it is impossible to always be doing purposeful work that leads to your planned career goals.
-Studies have shown that we experience meaning in our work through brief, quick moments, so don’t be overly hard on yourself if some days just seem to lead nowhere.
-Take a breather and remember to have fun while you traverse your career journey.
+These four macro questions will help you rediscover yourself and your career path.
+Even after this exercise, take time to regularly reflect on your progress, and further adjust your plans.
+Finally, keep in mind that it is impossible to continuously perform targeted work that leads to your planned career goals.
+So take a breather from time to time and remember to have fun in your professional journey.

 Want to know more about upskilling yourself?
-Check out our e-guide on how to rediscover your career and expand your skillset.
 Consult our career advice hub for other insights on managing your career effectively.